raffopazzo/depc/docs/04_coding_style.md

   when constructing an object using its constructor, prefer `object(a,b,c)` over `object{a,b,c}`, because this makes it clear that a constructor exists.
+* Explicit constructors:
+  always mark single-argument constructors `explicit`, unless you actually intended to have implicit conversion, in which case write `/*implicit*/ object(arg)`
+* Always Auto Const:
+  always use `auto const` (or `type const`), including for function arguments, unless you actually intend to mutate things.
+  This also applies to the index of `for` loops, in which case use `std::views::iota`, i.e. `for (auto const i: std::views::iota(...))`, because this makes your intentions more explicit, and it's also obvious that you are not skipping iterations, or otherwise messing with the index.